Neil M. Smalley, President | 1984 – Present

 Mary Beth O’Dell is the Director of Kettering Parks, Recreation and Cultural Arts Dept. She’s worked with the City since 2001.
 Before that she worked for the Schaumburg Park District outside Chicago, Illinois and she worked for Dallas Parks and Recreation.
 She received her bachelors from Bowling Green State University and her master’s from Indiana University.

-As Director, she oversees 450 acres of open space, 21 neighborhood and community parks, 22 miles of medians, numerous sports fields, a skate plaza, BMX track and several multi-use buildings, such as the Kettering Recreation Complex, Charles I. Lathrem Senior Center, Fraze Pavilion, Rosewood Arts Centre, Kettering Fitness and Wellness Center, Polen Farm and the soon-to-be-completed The Habitat Environmental Education Center at Southdale Park.
+As Director, she oversees 450 acres of open space, 21 neighborhood and community parks, 22 miles of medians, numerous sports fields, a skate plaza, BMX track and several multi-use buildings, such as the Kettering Recreation Complex, Charles I. Lathrem Senior Center, Fraze Pavilion, Rosewood Arts Centre, Kettering Fitness and Wellness Center, Polen Farm and The Habitat Environmental Education Center at Southdale Park.

 Jerry B. Barnett, Ph.D. | 1987 – Present (2015)